pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

 -rw-r--r--  1 osboxes osboxes 2241876 Jun  3 04:41  completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad
 ```

-Lets say the affected table segment name that you find out from step 1 is "completedTransactionsBatch-0".
-One would copy over the chunks of this segment( note that they are main table segment chunks and they do not have "attributes.index" string in their name).
-So one would copy over completedTransactionsBatch-0.E-1-O-0.b29fcb2f-e71f-4971-bc43-5c0a801c35e7,
+Lets say the affected Table Segment name that you find out from step 1 is "completedTransactionsBatch-0".
+One would copy over the chunks of this Segment (note that they are main Table Segment chunks and they do not have "attributes.index" string in their name).
+So one would copy over `completedTransactionsBatch-0.E-1-O-0.b29fcb2f-e71f-4971-bc43-5c0a801c35e7`,
-completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9 and completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad to a directory of your choice.
+`completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9` and `completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad` to a directory of your choice.

-4) Fire up the admin-cli (assuming its configured correctly to run) and enter the below command.
+4) Start the Pravega Admin Cli (assuming its configured correctly to run) and enter the below command.

 ```
-data-recovery tableSegment-recovery <directory_where_you_copied to in step 3> <table segment name> <directory where you want to copy the output chunks to>
+data-recovery tableSegment-recovery <directory_where_you_copied to in step 3> <Table Segment name> <directory where you want to copy the output chunks to>

 Ex:-
 data-recovery tableSegment-recovery /foo/bar completedTransactionsBatch-0 /bar/foo/bar
 ```

-5) Copy these generated attribute chunks back to the tier-2 directory we identified in step 2.
+5) Copy these generated Table Segment Attribute Index chunks back to the tier-2 directory we identified in step 2.

-6) Edit the metadata of the segments to reflect these chunks.
+6) Edit the metadata of the Segments to reflect these chunks.

-    a)  For example  Lets say the chunk generated by the command in the folder is :-
+    a)  For example, lets say the chunk generated by the command in the folder is :-

-                13003178 Jun  3 02:55 completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b
+               `13003178 Jun  3 02:55 completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b`

-    b)  Copy this chunk to the tier-2 directory i.e /mnt/tier2/_system/_tables/
+    b)  Copy this chunk to the tier-2 directory i.e `/mnt/tier2/_system/_tables/`

     c)  Remove the older set of chunks.
 That is from the above "ls" listed files above, one would remove:-